RoyRao2333/BinaryTree/README.md

 # BinaryTree
 <br>
-A simple binary search tree written in c++.
+A simple binary tree written in c++.